Geocaching: Opencaching Network

 The Opencaching Network provides independent, non-commercial listing sites based in the cacher's country or region.
 The Opencaching Network lists the most types of caches, including traditional, virtual, moving, multi, quiz, webcam, BIT, guest book, USB, event, and MP3.
 The Opencaching Network is less restrictive than many sites, and does not charge for the use of the sites, the service being community-driven.
-Some (or all) listings may or may not be required to be reviewed by community volunteers before being published.

 As opposed to Geocaching.com, cross-listing is permitted—that is, listing caches on both Opencaching as another network, like Geocaching.com.
 Many of Opencaching's caches are unique to the Opencaching Network, however.
 Some of the functions on the Opencaching Network include the following: